B’nai Torah History

 Rabbi Yisrael Gettinger

-Rabbi Gettinger grew up in New York City, and comes from a long line of rabbis.
+Rabbi Gettinger served as B’nai Torah’s congregational rabbi from 2018 through 2024.
+He grew up in New York City and comes from a long line of rabbis.
 Following in their tradition, Rabbi Gettinger received his Smicha from Rav Hutner z”l, the late Rosh Yeshiva of Yeshivas Chaim Berlin.
 Rabbi Gettinger came to Indianapolis in 2008.
+He and his wife, Miriam, currently reside in Lakewood, NJ.

 IOBK

 The Indianapolis Orthodox Board of Kashrus was founded in 1997 to provide Kosher certification and to support & promote educational programs as they relate to the laws & customs of Kashrus.
-The IOBK is under the Rav Hamachshir (Certifying Rabbi) of Rabbi Yisrael Gettinger.
+The IOBK is under the Rav Hamachshir (Certifying Rabbi) of Rabbi Yisroel Teitelbaum.

 Please click here to view our shul brochure